hgwood/blog/personal-secrets-in-vault/personal-secrets-in-vault.md

 > secret_key=1234
 ```

 The first argument to `kv put` and `kv get` is a path.
 The path is used to control permissions to read and write keys, using policies.
 While policies may restrict a Vault user to access a given path, all users still share the same paths.
 This means that users have no personal space to store personal secrets in the key-value secret engine.
+It can only be achieved by writing a specific policy for each and every user, allowing them to use a unique path that no other user has access to.
+Not very practical.

 ## What's the use case for personal secrets?